greydamian/netbat-java/README.md

 My motivation for writing netbat-java was to produce a platform independant version on netbat.
-As with netbat, netbat-java was heavily influenced by attempting to emulate some behaviours of the Netcat program (http://nc110.sourceforge.net/), which was originally developed by \*Hobbit\*, and is a much more fully-featured utility.
+As with netbat, netbat-java was heavily influenced by attempting to emulate some behaviours of the [Netcat](http://nc110.sourceforge.net/) program, which was originally developed by \*Hobbit\*, and is a much more fully-featured utility.

 Compatibility
 -------------